mharry97/smash-discord-bot/README.md

 ### Commands
 - `/metrocryptic` Command that scrapes the crossword, creates a thread and then sends the initials state of the crossword and clues.
-Should be on the parent channel instead of in a thread.
+Should be used on the parent channel instead of in a thread.

 - `/answer` The command users use to submit an answer for the crossword by providing the clue and answer.
 The updated crossword and clue list will be sent.
+Should be used on the thread.
   - Example `/answer clue:5d answer:horse`

 - `/remove` Removes the inputted clue from the crossword and sends the updated crossword and clues
-  - Example `/remove 5d`
+  - Example `/remove clue:5d`

 ## Miscellaneous
 A bot for any small commands that don't require their own cog.

 ### Commands
 - `/8ball` Classic fun command that takes a question and responds with an answer from a list of possible answers.
+Should be used on the thread.
 Is never wrong.